Your Care Team

 The clinicians you see at an appointment will depend on the needs you have that day.
 Your team is committed to giving you exactly the care you need.

 The most important member of the team is you.
 You can provide us with the information we need to partner with you to achieve your health and wellness goals.

-Providers (physicians, nurse practitioners, physician assistants and residents)
+Clinicians (physicians, nurse practitioners, physician assistants and residents)

 Our nurse practitioner and physician assistant staff also provide face-to-face care in our Mayo Clinic Express Care clinic sites, as well as online diagnosis and treatment options.

 Registered nurses (RN) - care team and care coordination

 If your clinician has designed a customized plan of care for your chronic condition, you may be connected to a care coordinator.
 These professionals will provide education about your diagnosis and follow your progress closely to ensure you are maintaining your best possible health.